This report, funded by the Ontario Ministry of Labour, summarizes the diesel exhaust exposure levels assessed in 12 fire halls in Ontario.

 Slavik CE, Kalenge S, Demers PA.
 Recent trends in the industrial use and emission of known and suspected carcinogens in Ontario, Canada.
 Reviews on Environmental Health 2017 Sept.

-In progress.
-This project is to examine lung cancer and chronic respiratory disease risk among registrants in the Ontario Asbestos Workers Register (AWR).
+Complete.
+This project examined cancer and chronic respiratory disease risk among workers in the Ontario Asbestos Workers Register.

 Tompa E, Kalcevich C, McLeod C, Lebeau M, Song C, McLeod K, Kim J, Demers PA.
 Occupational and Environmental Medicine 2017.